aosabook/500lines/contingent/contingent.markdown

 but will also rebuild `prog` itself.

-Build systems are a common semester project posed for undergraduate computer science students - not only because build systems are used in nearly all software projects, but because their construction involves fundamental data structures and algorithms involving directed graphs
+Build systems are a common semester project assigned to undergraduate computer science students — not only because build systems are used in nearly all software projects, but because their construction involves fundamental data structures and algorithms involving directed graphs
 (which this chapter will later discuss in more detail).

 With decades of use and practice behind build systems, one might expect them to have become completely general-purpose and ready for even the most extravagant demands.

-But, in fact, one kind of common interaction between build artifacts — the problem of dynamic cross-referencing — is handled so poorly by most build systems that in this chapter we are inspired to not only rehearse the standard solution and data structures used classically to solve the `make` problem, but to extend that solution dramatically to a far more demanding domain.
+But, in fact, one kind of common interaction between build artifacts — the problem of dynamic cross-referencing — is handled so poorly by most build systems that in this chapter we are inspired to not only rehearse the classic solution and data structures used to solve the `make` problem, but to extend that solution dramatically, to a far more demanding domain.

 The problem, again, is cross-referencing.
 Where do cross-references tend to emerge?